ReflectsLight/quran-json/README.md

 This section covers the JSON files.
 Click [here](#srcsql-directory) to jump to the SQL section.

+* The [src/json/chapters-data.json](src/json/chapters-data.json) file contains information
+  about each chapter in The Qur'an.

 * The [src/json/ar/](src/json/ar/) directory contains The Qur'an in its original Arabic.

 * The [src/json/en/](src/json/en/) directory contains an English translation of The Qur'an.